Janome

-Janome (株式会社ジャノメ, Kabushiki-gaisha Janome) is a Japanese company that produces sewing machines, with manufacturing plants in Japan, Taiwan and Thailand.
+Janome Corporation (株式会社ジャノメ, Kabushiki-gaisha Janome) is a Japanese company that produces sewing machines, with manufacturing plants in Japan, Taiwan and Thailand.

-The company name until September 30, 2021 was Janome Sewing Machine Co., Ltd. (蛇の目ミシン工業株式会社, Janome Mishin Kōgyō Kabushiki-gaisha).
+The company name until September 30, 2021, was Janome Sewing Machine Co., Ltd. (蛇の目ミシン工業株式会社, Janome Mishin Kōgyō Kabushiki-gaisha).

 History

 Pine Sewing Machine Company

 The Pine Sewing Machine factory was founded on 16 October 1921.
 In 1935, the Janome trademark was established, and the company was renamed to Janome Sewing Machine Co., Ltd. in 1954.
 In the USA, its subsidiary is Janome America located in Mahwah, New Jersey; it also owns the Swiss brand Elna.
 The company manufactures all of its machines in the same factories.

 New Home Sewing Machine Company

 Around 1862, William Barker and Andrew J. Clark began producing the "Pride of the West" sewing machine, later calling it the "New England Single Thread Hand Sewing Machine" after moving the plant to Orange, Massachusetts, in 1867.
 Over the next few years, the New England machine and the "Home Shuttle" were their two most significant products.
 In 1882, the company reformed under the name New Home (a combination of the labels New England and Home Shuttle).
 The company ran into financial difficulties in the 1920s and was taken over by The Free Sewing Machine Company in 1930, after which the latter temporarily ran the business for two years.
 In 1960, New Home and the "New Home" brand were purchased by the Janome company.